-Your on-campus Lettings Agency, powered by Hertfordshire Students’ Union
+Your ONLY on-campus Lettings Agency, powered by Hertfordshire Students’ Union!

-The prospect of dealing with landlords, letting agents, understanding tenancy agreements, calculating rents and paying additional fees is enough to put anyone off!
-However, here at LetSU, we take the stress out of booking a property.
+The prospect of dealing with landlords, letting agents, understanding tenancy agreements, calculating rents and excessive additional fees is enough to put anyone off!
+However here at LetSU, we take the stress out of booking a property with us.
 You deal directly with our team; our tenancy agreements are up to date in order to best protect you and are available to preview at any time.
-Our step by step guide can help see you through the process.

 1. Find Your House